Recent Leadership Grants

 Through strategic Leadership Grants, the Community Foundation supports projects that create significant impact on community needs and opportunities by providing nimble funding and centering grant awards around equity.
 Leadership Grants are made possible thanks to generous contributions to the Better Together Fund.

 Below are a few examples of recent Leadership Grant recipients.
-View all 2024 Leadership Grant recipients here, and additional grantees here.
+You can view all 2025 Leadership Grant recipients here, and additional grantees here.

 Primary Health Care, Inc. (PHC) was founded in 1981 with a mission to provide healthcare and supportive services to all, regardless of insurance, immigration status or ability to pay.
 PHC offers a spectrum of medical and dental services including family practice, behavioral health, HIV care and services, pharmacy, homeless support services and more.